April 18, 2026·Green Fee Tracker Research

 What is the cheapest golf course in Atlanta?

-Brown's Mill Golf Course (City of Atlanta, $30 weekday) and Bobby Jones Golf Course ($32) are the most affordable options.
-Mystery Valley Golf Course in DeKalb County ($48) is the best value step up.
-Stone Mountain Golf Club ($55–62) delivers the best quality-to-price ratio in the metro.
+Brown's Mill Golf Course (City of Atlanta) and Bobby Jones Golf Course are the most affordable options.
+Mystery Valley Golf Course in DeKalb County is a good value step up.
+Stone Mountain Golf Club delivers the best quality-to-price ratio in the metro.
+See current verified rates in the pricing table above.

 What is the best golf course in Atlanta?

-TPC Sugarloaf (former PGA Tour venue, 4.4 stars, $155 peak) is the premium benchmark.
-For value, Stone Mountain Golf Club Stonemont Course (4.3 stars, $62) is the strongest recommendation — state park setting and consistent conditions at a price that undercuts most daily-fee competition.
-Eagle Watch Golf Club in Woodstock ($75, 4.3 stars) is also worth the drive.
+TPC Sugarloaf (former PGA Tour venue, 4.4 stars) is the premium benchmark.
+For value, Stone Mountain Golf Club Stonemont Course (4.3 stars) is the strongest recommendation — state park setting and consistent conditions at a mid-market price.
+Eagle Watch Golf Club in Woodstock (4.3 stars) is also worth the drive.

 Is there public golf near downtown Atlanta?